 Putting your loans into forbearance and stopping collections.
 Corinthian students that submit a borrower defense to repayment claim may have their federal student loans placed into forbearance—or have collection activity stopped—for as many as 12 months if a federal loan servicer services those loans (or if the loans are in default and a private collection agency services the loans).
 If you want your federal loans placed in forbearance or for collections to stop, be sure to select that option on your discharge application.

-Process for determining amount of forgiveness.
-Under revised standards, as of December 2017, this kind of student loan discharge will follow a tiered system based on income.
-Students with the lowest earnings receive full loan forgiveness, while borrowers with higher earnings get partial loan forgiveness.
-Specifically, students who earn less than 50% of their peers who graduated from similar programs at other schools will receive full relief.
-Students who earn 50% or more of their peers will get proportionally tiered relief to compensate for the difference.
-According to a table published by the U.S. Department of Education, an affected student making 70% of a peer's income would get 30% loan relief.
-An affected student making 90% of a peer's income would get only 10% loan relief.
+Borrowers file suit to challenge the process for determining amount of forgiveness.
+Under revised standards, as of December 2017, this kind of student loan discharge followed a tiered system based on income.
+Students with the lowest earnings received full loan forgiveness, while borrowers with higher earnings got only partial loan forgiveness.
+Specifically, students who earned less than 50% of their peers who graduated from similar programs at other schools received full relief.
+Students who earned 50% or more of their peers got proportionally tiered relief to compensate for the difference.

 To apply for a discharge of your federal student loans under the closed school program or the borrower defense to repayment program, contact your loan servicer or go to https://studentaid.ed.gov and search for “Information about Debt Relief for Corinthian Colleges Students.”

 California residents enrolled at Corinthian Colleges campuses in California and residents who were enrolled in an out-of-state Corinthian Colleges distance education program as of June 20, 2014, or who withdrew within 120 days of this date, may qualify for reimbursement of private student loans and other money spent on tuition under the state’s Student Tuition Recovery Fund (STRF).